digitaltembo/songspace/README.md

 SongSpace
 =========

-Fly about the globe and listen to it's music.
+Fly about the globe and listen to its music, filtered by different types of popularity, style, and mood.

 [See project live.](http://dijitalelefan.com/songspace/)